 - Is it a real task that I am going to undertake? - > Does it have real consequences for other people and for me? - > What do I hope to learn? - >> How can this experience benefit other people?
-Is there a need for this experience? - ➤ How does this CAS experience address the Learning Outcomes of CAS?
+Is there a need for this experience? - How does this CAS experience address the Learning Outcomes of CAS? - How is it connected with Core Courses and/or subject choices?